-Does football season have you traveling to the Red Stick?
-Well then, get ready for the experience of a lifetime!
-You’ll know an LSU Gameday when you see it—tailgates inundating campus, grills firing up, drinks flowing and music playing.
 LSU is legendary for its tailgating tradition, and it’s certainly a family affair!
 Take a stroll over to the infamous Parade Grounds, a central location for LSU tailgating on campus, where you’ll find some of the best Louisiana cooking.
-Feast your eyes on groups of Tiger Fans firing up vats of jambalaya, playing football and socializing with friends, family and even rivals!
+Feast your eyes on groups of Tiger fans firing up vats of jambalaya, playing football and socializing with friends, family and even rivals!

-Get to your seats a half hour before game time to experience pregame, a tradition carried on by The Golden Band from Tigerland before each home game.
+Get to your seats a half hour before game time to experience the pregame show, a tradition carried on by The Golden Band from Tigerland before each home game.
 It’s simply an experience you cannot miss.
-Sports fanatics be prepared…there's nothing like a Saturday night in Death Valley!
+Sports fanatics be prepared -- there's nothing like a Saturday night in Death Valley!